W427697/Discord-/CONTRIBUTING/RELEASING.md

 For example, check if it's a breaking change that isn't allowed in a minor prerelease, or if it's a new feature in a patch release.
 If it's not suitable, revert the pull request and notify the author.

-Sometimes when doing a patch release, a pull request can have the "patch" label but you don't want that change to be part of this release.
+Sometimes when doing a patch release, a pull request can have the "patch:yes" label but you don't want that change to be part of this release.
 Maybe you're not confident in the change, or you require more input from maintainers before releasing it.
-In those situations you should remove the "patch" label from the pull request and follow through with the release (make sure to re-trigger the workflow).
-When the release is done, add the patch label back again, so it will be part of the next release.
+In those situations you should remove the "patch:yes" label from the pull request and follow through with the release (make sure to re-trigger the workflow).
+When the release is done, add the "patch:yes" label back again, so it will be part of the next release.

 2. Is the pull request title correct?